 - When completing a mailbox-related task, either say the command each time or press the dialpad digits each time. - Use the handset when issuing spoken commands.
-Your endpoint's speaker can pick up background noise and other sounds, which may cause the system to misinterpret a command. - Voice mail command words are shown on display endpoints.
-If your endpoint has a display and you don't hear the command word when the prompt is announced, look at the display for the appropriate voice command. - When you use the dialpad digits to complete a task, you are sometimes prompted to press # to indicate to the system that you have finished entering digits.
+Your endpoint's speaker can pick up background noise and other sounds, which may cause the system to misinterpret a command. - When you use the dialpad digits to complete a task, you are sometimes prompted to press # to indicate to the system that you have finished entering digits.
 It is not necessary to say "Pound" or "Hash" when using ASR.
 The silence that follows your voice command replaces the # digit. - While you are recording a message, ASR is temporarily disabled, therefore you cannot issue spoken commands to access options like pause and erase.
 If you attempt to issue a spoken command while you are recording, your recording will include the command you issued.
-To access the pause and erase options, you must press the appropriate dialpad digits. - You cannot use ASR to set up your e-mail password (see page 79).
+To access the pause and erase options, you must press the appropriate dialpad digits. - You cannot use ASR to set up your e-mail password (see page 71).
 For security reasons, you must enter your e-mail password characters by pressing the appropriate dialpad digits.
 Entering passwords this way prevents others from overhearing your password. - If the system cannot interpret your voice commands for three consecutive attempts, ASR is temporarily disabled by the system for the current call.
 You can still complete tasks using the dialpad digits; however, you will no longer be prompted to say a command. - You can temporarily disable ASR for the current call by selecting option eight from the main menu.